ShreejanRegmi/HumanResourceManagement/README.md

      Password: physics
      (Or any other department name or password)

+Application built using Java Swing (GUI).

-Please import the folder within the zip file in eclipse workspace
+Please import thes files in eclipse workspace.